-Pursuant to the Workforce Innovation and Opportunity Act of 2014, the signatories are the Parties to the Memorandum of Understanding for integrated delivery of federally-funded workforce services in Local Area #), effective Click or tap to enter a date., (MOU).
-In accordance with Section of the MOU, the Parties hereby mutually agree to this Amendment No. , which is set out in its entirety as follows:
+Pursuant to the Workforce Innovation and Opportunity Act of 2014, the signatories are the Parties to the Memorandum of Understanding for integrated delivery of federally funded workforce services in (Local Area #), effective Click or tap to enter a date., (MOU).
+In accordance with Section 13 of the MOU, the Parties hereby mutually agree to this Amendment No. Click or tap here to enter text., which is set out in its entirety as follows: